 The OTA update has brought many good and new features but has brought restrictions as well.
 For advanced Android users, these restrictions could be a real pain and they might be willing to get rooted soon.
 This root toolkit can be a lifesaver for some people.
 For a long time, this root exploit was Linux-only and has been recently launched for Windows platform and might contain a bug or two.

 Please note that this root toolkit is still under development but has been reported to work by many users.
 Let’s get rooted…

-Rooting procedure is going to void your warranty.
-If you are not aware about the risks involved, I recommend you to stay safe and don’t proceed.
+The rooting procedure is going to void your warranty.
+If you are not aware of the risks involved, I recommend you to stay safe and don’t proceed.

 - This will void your warranty but you can claim it back by unrooting your device

-- Method explained here is for Windows based PCs only.
+- The method explained here is for Windows-based PCs only.

 - This method will work only on Official Jelly Bean 4.1.2 firmware.

 - This won’t harm your data but you might still want to consider a full data backup.